 🏛️ The Kani and the Equator Prize

-• In 2002, the Kerala Kani Community Welfare Trust received the Equator Prize from the United Nations Development Programme — the highest global honour for biodiversity conservation by indigenous communities.
+• In 2002, the Kerala Kani Community Welfare Trust received the Equator Prize from the United Nations Development Programme — a global honour for biodiversity conservation by indigenous communities.

 • The award recognised the Kani's role in the discovery and benefit-sharing arrangement around Arogyapacha — a story that became a landmark in global discussions of indigenous intellectual property rights.